yalasoo/tp/docs/DeveloperGuide.md

 1. User opens LittleLogBook.
 2. LittleLogBook shows list of all the contacts added.
-3. User enters `view INDEX` command to view a specific contact.
+3. User requests to view a specific contact.
-4. LittleLogBook validates the index and finds the matching contact.
+4. LittleLogBook finds the matching contact.
 5. LittleLogBook displays the contact's full information in a pop-up window.
 Use case ends.

 **Extensions**

 * 4a.
-The index is invalid (non-numeric, zero, negative, or out of bounds).
+The requested contact to be viewed is invalid.
     * 4a1.
 LittleLogBook shows an error message and request for a valid input.
       Use case resumes at step 3.
 </div>